-In this article, we’re going to cover what the Yo-Yo test is, how to perform the test and provide normative data for athletes competing in various sports and at various levels.
+In this article, we’re going to cover what the Yo-Yo test is, how to perform the test, discuss the science behind testing and provide normative data for athletes competing in various sports and at various levels.

-The Yo-Yo intermittent recovery test (IRT) is a maximal test, which involves athletes repeatedly completing 2 x 20m shuttle runs at increasing speeds, with a 10 second recovery period between each shuttle, until exhaustion.
+The Yo-Yo Intermittent Recovery Test (IRT) is a maximal test that involves athletes repeatedly completing 2 x 20m shuttle runs at increasing speeds, with a 10-second recovery period between each shuttle, until exhaustion.

 There are two variations of the test:

-The yo-yo intermittent recovery test level 1 assesses an athlete’s ability to repeatedly perform high intensity aerobic work, and measures an athlete’s endurance capacity.
-The yo-yo intermittent recovery test level 1 is the most popular version of the Yo-Yo test and is the recommended test for S&C professionals.
-It
+The Yo-Yo Intermittent Recovery Test level 1 assesses an athlete’s ability to repeatedly perform high-intensity aerobic work and measures an athlete’s endurance capacity.
+It is the most popular version of the Yo-Yo test and is the recommended test for S&C professionals.

-The Yo-Yo IR1 test starts at 10 km/hr and increases speed at a moderate rate – it consists of 4 shuttles at 10-13 km/h followed by 7 shuttles at 13.5-14 km/h and increases speed at 0.5 km/h increments after every 8 shuttles until exhaustion.
+The Yo-Yo level 1 test starts at 10 km/hr and increases the speed at a moderate rate – it consists of 4 shuttles at 10-13 km/h followed by 7 shuttles at 13.5-14 km/h and increases at 0.5 km/h speed increments after every 8 shuttles until exhaustion.

 This test typically lasts for 10-20 minutes and is suitable for young or recreational athletes.